HerrErde/SubwayBooster/Todo/test.md

    when the special ability has a space, rule 1.\
    below is a list of all special abilitys

-3. Boards without a visible ability wich you can enable and disable\
+3. Boards without a visible ability which you can enable and disable\
  just have the `\"default\":{\"value\":true,\"expirationType\":0}`

 ### Example